markasabrt/portfolio/README.md

 # portfolio
 Showcase of original music tracks, audio engineering workflows, and sound design projects.

-This repository serves as a living archive of my journey in music production, audio engineering, and sound design as I prepare for university-level study in music technology.
+This repository serves as a living archive of my journey in music production, audio engineering, and sound design.

 ## Featured Work
 *(As I finish tracks, I will list them here with links to the audio files)*